-The 2017-18 budget for the University of California did not contain funding for additional capital facilities for the UCR School of Medicine.
+The 2018-19 budget for the University of California did not contain funding for additional capital facilities for the UCR School of Medicine.
 Prior to the school's opening, the UCR campus made a significant investment in the two facilities needed to open the medical school - the School of Medicine Research Building and a major renovation to create the School of Medicine Education Building.
 The budget for these two buildings totaled approximately \$59 million, with funding comprised of campus equity funds (\$24 million from campus discretionary funds and indirect cost recovery), external financing of \$30 million (with debt service being provided by the campus), and state general obligation bond funds (\$5 million).

-The School of Medicine Research Building is a three-floor, 58,000-square-foot building, of which two floors were entirely constructed.
+The School of Medicine Research Building (\$37M project) is a three-floor, 58,000-square-foot building, of which two floors were entirely constructed.
 One floor was constructed as "shell" space, to be completed as the research faculty ranks grow and when financial resources are identified for this capital improvement.
-Buildout of the first floor "shell" space, which commenced in fall 2017, will provide laboratory and office space for approximately seven additional faculty.
-This project is expected to be completed in late 2018.
+Buildout of the first floor "shell" space was completed in fall 2018 at a cost of \$9.6M and provides laboratory and office space for approximately seven additional faculty.
 This building serves as the initial research platform for the medical school, enabling the recruitment of additional faculty needed to deliver the curriculum to an expanded medical student body at UCR (pre-existing faculty have their laboratories in Webber Hall on the UCR campus).
-Additional laboratory space for medical school faculty will be provided in the under-construction Multidisciplinary Research Building (MRB1) on campus.
-Construction of the 180,000 gross square feet, five-floor building, approved by the UC Board of Regents in July 2016, will provide wet and dry research laboratories, shared instrumentation, a vivarium, and faculty and administrative support.
-This building will be shared among several UCR schools and colleges, and will help accommodate planned growth of the medical school's basic science faculty into the next decade.
-Occupancy for the MRB1 is anticipated for early 2019.
+Additional laboratory space for medical school faculty will be provided in the recently completed Multidisciplinary Research Building (MRB) on campus.
+Construction of the 180,000 gross square feet, five-floor building, approved by the UC Board of Regents in July 2016, provides wet and dry research laboratories, shared instrumentation, a vivarium, and faculty and administrative support.
+This building is shared among several UCR schools and colleges, and will help accommodate planned growth of the medical school's basic science faculty into the next decade.
+Occupancy for the MRB is anticipated for mid-2019.